MellowMelon/shortvas/README.md

 Extends the prototype of `ShortvasContext` with all methods on the provided object which are own and enumerable.
 Nonfunction values will be ignored.

-### `Shortvas.extendPath(methods)`

-Extends the prototype of `ShortvasPath` with all methods on the provided object which are own and enumerable.
-Nonfunction values will be ignored.

 ## `ShortvasContext`

 ``` js